fearnleymartin/twitter-sentiment-analysis/fasttext/fasttext_readme.md

-# Install the virtual machine with vagrant
+# Install the virtual machine with vagrant (windows only)

 Download and install virtual box and vagrant